 The company preserves its cash while still satisfying the shareholders’ desire for a dividend.
 A bonus issue increases the number of outstanding shares of the company, but the market value remains the same.
-So, there is a drop in the share price of the company because of bonus issue.
-The existing shareholders don’t face any dilution in their stake due to a bonus issue.
+So, there is a drop in the company’s share price because of the bonus issue.
+Due to a bonus issue, the existing shareholders don’t face any dilution in their stake.
 The class of shareholders to which the company issues the bonus shares is decided as per the company incorporation documents.

 Bonus Issue Example

 Suppose a shareholder holds 100 shares out of a total of 100,000 shares of the stock of a company, and the company announces a 2:1 bonus issue.
 In that case, the shareholder will get 200 additional shares, and his holding will become 300 shares.
 The company’s outstanding shares will also increase by 200,000, making the total outstanding shares as 300,000.
 The shareholder’s stake in the company before the bonus issue was 100 / 100,000 = 0.1%, and after the bonus issue is 300 / 300,000 = 0.1%.
 So, the percentage holding of the existing shareholders remains the same.
 The date when the bonus issue becomes effective is called the record date.